Templum/govulncheck-action/README.md

 <details>
   <summary>
   This configuration uses a different version of go (1.18) scans ./... and will fail if at least one vulnerability was found.
-Also it explicitly sets the github-token.
   </summary>

 ```yaml